THE WIZARD THAT WAS MADE TO WAIT

 masses.
 Two years later, the archbishop

-received messengers from the Pope, who
+messengers from the Pope, who

 offered him a cardinal's biretta and left to the